 - Clementines: a great source of vitamin C (81% RDA).

-- Pomegranate: these little ruby jewels are packed with antioxidants and have long been associated as a symbol of health and longevity.
+- Pomegranates: these little ruby jewels are packed with antioxidants and have long been thought of as symbols of health and longevity.

 - Chestnuts: these nuts are the only ones containing notable amounts of vitamin C (44% RDA).
 They are cholesterol free as well!